Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 1. Todai-ji Temple

-The star of Nara, Todai-ji Temple, is one of Japan's largest and most significant Buddhist temples.
-Its highlight is the impressive Daibutsu, a 15-meter-tall bronze statue of Buddha.
+The star of Nara, Todai-ji Temple is one of Japan’s largest and most significant Buddhist temples.
+Inside stands the Daibutsu, a 15-meter bronze statue of Buddha.

 .